 The difference between affiliate and partner marketing is subtle.
-Affiliate marketing is one segment of partner marketing.
 The term affiliate marketing is used when speaking specifically about how some brands compensate the people or organizations that help them promote their brand.
 In contrast, the term partner marketing is used when discussing the entire marketing category where people or organizations work together to further their message and drive sales.

 Why use “Partner marketing”?